 Color code vs. heat map

 Color-coded maps are great for simple, clear communication of distinct values that can be expressed in text form.
 For example, covered and not covered.
-However, where there is a range of integer values to be expressed, then a heat map is the best solution.
+However, a heat map is the best solution where there is a range of integer values to be expressed.
 Representing US population density on a map, for example, you could use different shades of red — dark red would indicate high density, while light red/pink would indicate low density.
-A range of shades that occupy the space in between these extreme values would be also expressed on the map.
+A range of shades that occupy the space between these extreme values would also be expressed on the map.

 Layer other data onto a color-coded ZIP code map